Last updated 7th July, 2018

 If such research can provide us with data on how criminal behavior may differ neurologically, it is possible this information could be used to try and address criminality in a different way.
-It is extremely difficult to predict any behaviour from an individual with accuracy due to the sheer number of factors, both internally and externally, that could influence that behaviour.
+It is extremely difficult to predict any behavior from an individual with accuracy due to the sheer number of factors, both internally and externally, that could influence that behavior.

 However, what these kinds of studies show is the potential for differences in brain structure and function to give an indication of a higher risk or more probability of criminal behavior.
 It should be noted that research to date is not entirely conclusive in terms of predicting an individual’s criminal behavior.

 For example, the low activation in the ACC found by Aharoni et al (2013) in the New Mexico prison study could be influenced by other factors, such as error calculation, so it is difficult to say with any certainty how much lower ACC activity could contribute to criminal behavior.

 Furthermore, the Vietnam Head Injury Study by Grafman et al (1996) did not collect data on the prior history of aggression, employment and socioeconomic status, any mental health disorders or substance misuse issues.
 Without this information, it is difficult to know exactly how much of these results can be reliably attributed to frontal lobe brain injury.

 Although such research is still in its infancy, the emerging science of neurocriminology and the possibility of predicting criminal behavior is becoming a powerful one.
 With the ability to demonstrate differences between individual’s brains and particularly with criminal brains, comes a number of questions regarding self-control and whether an individual has impaired ability to regulate their criminal behavior.